SamManibog/oneup/lua/oneup/README.md

             "",
             Line("- Sam", { align = "right" }),
         },
-        width = { -- An AdvLength table see StructTypes.md for more
+        width = { -- An AdvLength table see StructTypes.md for more info
             min = 50,       -- Minimum 50 columns wide
             max = 70,       -- Maximum 70 columns wide
             value = "40%",  -- 60% of global screen width
         },
         height = 8, -- Exactly 8 lines tall
-        close_bind = { "<C-c>", "q" } -- Bindings to close the popup
+        persistent = true, -- Keep popup open when focus is lost close_bind = { "<C-c>", "q" } -- Bindings to close the popup
     },

-    -- Pass true or nil to mount the popup on creation true
+    -- Pass true or nil to mount the popup upon creation true
 )
 ```